Christian-DAntonio/ChristiansBookStoreW23/README.txt

  Alright so I remade that one new project, which was ChristiansBooks.DataAccess.
 I hope it shows up on the Github repository.
  3:45
  And It didn't.
 Looks like I have to delete it.
+ 4:08
+ Okay I made all of the projects again, and I'm about to commit the changes to Github.
+Please make this work.
+I don't have much time left and I really need it. they need to get on the repository.
+ 4:16
+ I finally figured out why they wont appear on the Github repository.
+I didn't change the location of the projects.
+I'm going to delet the 3 I just made after this commit and put them in the actaul project.